-The product manager is responsible for the success of the product; but what does this mean in terms of responsibility?
+The product manager is responsible for the success of the product but what does this really mean?

 B2B vs. B2C PRODUCT MANAGEMENT

-The term ‘B2B’ refers to a commercial transaction between two organizations, typically one being a service provider and the other being a client and or customer.
+The term ‘B2B’ refers to a commercial transaction between two organisations, typically one being a service provider and the other being a client/customer.

 How similar is it to B2C and at what point do they diverge?

 B2B product management is similar to its B2C counterpart in the following ways;